Donate Now FAQ

 1) Ensure safety and comfort of trail users.
 By widening the trail bed, addressing natural hazards (e.g.rock scaling), ensuring safety at trail/road crossings through intersection control, and finishing the trail with an even, smooth surface of crushed, compact aggregate material.

 2) Protect the environment.
 The corridor was built in the 1930s and not been maintained to current environmental standards.
 Part of trail development will be to ensure that environmental protection measures are in place, particularly along lake shores and watercourses.

-3) Allow access greater access.
+3) Allow access greater access to more users.
 By engineering and constructing a proper multiuse trail will allow access for families with strollers, wheel chairs and a greater variety of bicycles.

-3) Ensure long term durability and maintenance.
+4) Ensure long term durability with minimal maintenance.
 The trail will be constructed to ensure it remains durable over the long term, and will require the minimum amount of ongoing maintenance.
 This included removing all current materials and rebuilding the foundation of the trail for proper drainage and long-term durability.

 Q: When will trail construction work start?

 A: Stages 1, 2 and 3 are now funded.
 This work will be completed by March 2018.

 Q: Where will construction start?

 A: Development of the trail will begin in all sections of the trail.
 Survey and Archeological work are now in progress in all sections of the trail as are installation of access contrail gates and bridgework.
 Rock scaling will be completed primarily in the north, and 'test' sections will be completed in each section to refine the trail construction process and confirm costs.

 Q: When will the trail be completed?